juanfrank77/juanfrank77/README.md

 ## What I'm doing

-👨‍💻 I’m not currently working as a Web Developer but rather as a writer & OSS community helper.
+👨‍💻 I’m currently working as a Freelance Web Developer and Writer.

+🚧 I'm hacking away at a site for my learning notes and the V2.0 of [my website](https://www.juanfgonzalez.com)

-📚 I'm learning more about writing, learning, focused productivity, and knowledge management.
+📚 I'm learning more about writing, meta-learning, focused productivity, and knowledge management.

+🎈 Fun fact: I was full into customer service and electronic music before working as a front-end dev.

 ## What I use